ruinanwang/ratchat/README.md

 ### What is RatWatch?

-RatWatch is the text bot that we have developed for members in the community to report real time rat sightings.
-RatWatch walks the user through a series of questions, collecting vital information which can be presented to the community and community officials.
+RatWatch is an SMS chatbot designed for members in the Atlanta community to report real-time rat sightings.
+RatWatch walks the user through a series of questions, collecting vital information which can be presented to the community and city officials.

-RatWatch is built using Python and the Twilio API.
-MySQL is used for database data storage.
+RatWatch is built using Python and Twilio.
+MySQL is used for database storage.

 ### How to run RatWatch